 Review of a licensee’s (a)(3) Periodic Evaluation can count as one of the required samples.

+For one to two samples, perform a review of quality control.

 71111.12-01 INSPECTION OBJECTIVE

 01.01 To supplement performance indicators by providing for independent oversight of licensee maintenance effectiveness including MR activities, work practices, extent of condition, common cause issues, and corrective actions.